 - Bold, italics, superscript and subscript.

 - Text boxes get converted as simple paragraph blocks.

 Believe it or not, manual copy-pasting text from the word document to Gutenberg is not as easy as it seems.
 During the process, a lot of formatting gets removed which requires additional fixes.

+Sadly, there is no other plugin I have come across that does this better than the Mammoth .docs converter.
+Although the Mammoth .docx converter is not perfect by any means.
 But it could reduce your work by almost 80%.
 In this tutorial, I’ll show you the entire process of how I do it.

 Step 1: Install the plugin & activate it

 The first thing you need to do is install the plugin and activate it.
 You can install the plugin directly from your WordPress admin area.

 After activating the plugin, you will see an upload button at the bottom of every edit page.
 Simply create a new post or page and scroll down at the bottom.